AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/email-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Email modules
-description: In a Adobe Workfront Fusion scenario, you can connect your Email account to multiple third-party applications and services.This allows you to download emails via IMAP, send emails via SMTP, create new drafts, move and copy emails from one folder to another folder, mark emails as read or unread, and delete emails.
+description: In a [!DNL Adobe Workfront Fusion] scenario, you can connect your Email account to multiple third-party applications and services.This allows you to download emails via IMAP, send emails via SMTP, create new drafts, move and copy emails from one folder to another folder, mark emails as read or unread, and delete emails.
 author: Becky
 feature: Workfront Fusion
 exl-id: 384ba60a-d79e-4126-a247-6d67b5154ede
 ---
 # Email modules

-In a Adobe Workfront Fusion scenario, you can connect your Email account to multiple third-party applications and services.This allows you to download emails via IMAP, send emails via SMTP, create new drafts, move and copy emails from one folder to another folder, mark emails as read or unread, and delete emails.
+In a [!DNL Adobe Workfront Fusion] scenario, you can connect your Email account to multiple third-party applications and services.This allows you to download emails via IMAP, send emails via SMTP, create new drafts, move and copy emails from one folder to another folder, mark emails as read or unread, and delete emails.

 ## Access requirements